PurpleBooth/purplebooth-co-uk-v2/content/post/Given-When-Then.md

 So now we know what we're testing, lets talk about the anatomy of a behavioral test.

-Most behavioral testing frameworks have standardized around the the [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) language.
+Most behavioral testing frameworks have standardized around the [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) language.
 Gherkin is defined in text files which are called "features".
 These features have multiple scenarios.

 Each of these scenarios has multiple lines with a starting keyword, of Given, When and Then.
 Each of these lines triggers a bit of code to be executed.
 We call the code that is executed the step definition.